 - Add the onion, garlic and chilli and cook on a low heat until the onion is soft

-- Add the chicken livers and cook until done
+- Add the chicken livers and season generously

 - Remove from the heat and cool